This page is for the 2nd Batgirl, Barbara Gordon.

 Voiced by Jane Webb, Barbara Gordon appeared as a worker in the District Attorney's Office.

-Batgirl is one of the main characters in the serie, voiced by Melendy Britt.
+Batgirl is one of the main characters in the series, voiced by Melendy Britt.

 Batman: The Animated Series